Dpdl-io/DpdlEngine/README.md

 Dpdl is a <ins>**constrained device**</ins> and <ins>**rapid prototyping** programming language framework</ins> with built-in database technology.
 Dpdl enables access to the Java platform API and external java libraries via a dedicated scripting language and supports the <ins>embedding and on-the-fly execution</ins> of **ANSI C, C++, Python, Julia, JavaScript, Lua and OCaml** programming languages directly within Dpdl scripts.
-Embedded ANSI C code can also be compiled in memory at runtime if the option 'compile' is enabled in order to achieve faster execution speeds.
+Embedded ANSI C code can also be <ins>dynamically compiled in memory at runtime</ins> if the option 'compile' is enabled in order to achieve <ins>faster execution</ins> performance.
 Other programming language can be implemented and embedded via a dedicated plugin-in interface and configuration.
 For example the ROOT C++ Data Analysis framework is also available as Dpdl language plug-in.

 ## Dpdl ( Java api + Embedded C + 'C++' + Python + Julia + OCaml) = <ins>Powerful and Versatile</ins>